Chad Johnson Gets Dating Advice From Andy Cohen Prior To Return To ‘Paradise’

 Chad Johnson has not exactly had a great start winning over a lot of Bachelor nation fans, but it looks like he will have another chance to redeem himself.
-Johnson or Bad Chad as he is known, has confirmed he will be heading back to season 4 of Bachelor in Paradise.
-Chad’s appearance on The Bachelorette featuring JoJo Fletcher and on season 3 of Bachelor in Paradise did not go so well.
+Johnson, or Bad Chad as he is known, has confirmed he will be heading back to Season 4 of Bachelor in Paradise.
+Chad’s appearance on The Bachelorette featuring JoJo Fletcher and on Season 3 of Bachelor in Paradise did not go so well.
 Will the third time with the franchise be the lucky charm for Chad?

 Underneath it all there has to be a reason Chad first went on a reality show in the first place.
 There has been thoughts that perhaps Johnson is just misunderstood and was just going through tough times after losing his mother.
 The photos Chad shares on social media with his dog Pumpkin leave one to think that under it all Chad does have a good heart who wants someone special to share his life with.